6 Best DHT Blocker Foods For Hair Loss & Tips to Reduce It

 Foods rich in omega-3 fatty acids may also inhibit DHT production.
 However, more research is needed on the subject.

-Now that you know how to control DHT with the help of food, let’s discuss how to block DHT formation through ayurveda.
+Now let’s discuss how to block DHT formation through ayurveda.

 How Do You Reduce DHT Levels With Ayurveda?